Does Hong Kong implement an autonomous sanctions regime?

 What is the nature of the sanctions regime in Hong Kong?

 Hong Kong implements legislation to give effect to various UN sanctions.
-UN sanctions presently in force in Hong Kong are implemented through the United Nations (Anti-Terrorism Measures) Ordinance and the United Nations Sanctions Ordinance (Cap.
-537), although this legislation explicitly excludes sanctions against the People’s Republic of China.
+UN sanctions presently in force in Hong Kong are implemented through the Weapons of Mass Destruction (Control of Provisions of Services) Ordinance (Cap.
+526), the United Nations Sanctions Ordinance (Cap.
+537) (which explicitly excludes sanctions against the People’s Republic of China), and the United Nations (Anti-Terrorism Measures) Ordinance (Cap.
+575).

 Does Hong Kong maintain a list of sanctioned individuals and entities?

 Yes.
-The Commerce, Industry and Tourism Branch of the Commerce and Economic Development Bureau maintains lists that may be found here.
+The Commerce, Industry and Tourism Branch of the Commerce and Economic Development Bureau maintains the following lists:

-persons subject to travel ban under the UN sanctions ordinance by country
+people subject to travel ban under the United Nations Sanctions Ordinance by country

-persons and entities subject to an asset freeze under the UN Sanctions Ordinance by country
+people and entities subject to financial sanctions under the United Nations Sanctions Ordinance by country

 specified items under the United Nations Sanctions (Democratic People’s Republic of Korea) Regulation (Cap.
 537AE)